monikastrah/431-2020/classes/movies/breakout1.md

 Weighted Average Rating (IMDB) | `imdb_stars` | 9.0
 Length of Film (in minutes) | `length` | 202

+IMDB updates regularly, so the results may look a little different now.
+I pulled the `imdb_ratings` and most other data on 2020-09-10.

 ## Task for today's first breakout session (Class 06)

 You'll be reporting the results of your work using the google form found at http://bit.ly/431-2020-movies-1.
 One person in your group should fill out the form.